tboschi/fccl/README.md

 ## Requirements

 * c++11 enabled compiler
-* cmake 3.5

 ## Compiling examples

 As this is a header only library, there is no need to compile any software.
 There are some examples in the `src` folder that illustrates how to use the library.
-To compile those, the typical `cmake` procedure must be followed
+To compile those, the typical `cmake` procedure could be followed.
+Minimum version required is cmake 3.5.

 ```
 mkdir build
 cd build/